Asal-Asgarian/sales-analysis-project/README.md

 # 📊 Sales Data Analysis Project

 ## 📌 Project Overview

-This project focuses on analyzing sales data to better understand business performance, identify trends, and extract useful insights.
-The goal is to practice data analysis using Python and gain experience working with real-world datasets.
+This project analyzes an international sales dataset to identify key revenue drivers, product performance, and country-level trends.
+The goal is to practice real-world data analysis using Python and generate business insights from raw data.

 ---

 ## 📂 Dataset

-The dataset includes sales records with features such as:
+The dataset is synthetically generated and includes 200 sales records with the following features:

-* Order date
+- Order date
-* Product category
-* Sales amount
-* Region or location
+- Product type (Apple products)
+- Customer country
+- Quantity
+- Unit price
+- Total revenue

 ---

 ## 🎯 Objectives

-The main questions explored in this project are:
+This analysis aims to answer the following questions:

-* Which product categories generate the highest sales?
+- Which countries generate the highest revenue?
+- Which products perform best in terms of sales?
-* How do sales change over time?
+- How do sales change over time?
-* Which regions perform better than others?
-* Are there any noticeable patterns or trends in the data?
+- What patterns can be observed in customer behavior?

 ---

 ## 🛠️ Tools & Technologies

-* Python
+- Python
-* pandas
+- pandas
-* numpy
-* matplotlib
+- matplotlib
+- datetime
+- random (for data generation)

 ---

 ## 🔍 Analysis Process

-The project follows these steps:
+1. Synthetic data generation with realistic business constraints

-1. Data cleaning and preprocessing
+2. Data cleaning and preprocessing
-2. Exploratory Data Analysis (EDA)
+3. Exploratory Data Analysis (EDA)
-3. Grouping and aggregating data
-4. Visualizing trends using charts
+4. Aggregation by country, product, and time
+5. Visualization of key trends
+6. Business insight extraction

 ---

 ## 📈 Key Insights
+- Revenue is highly concentrated in a few countries such as USA and UK
+- High-value products like MacBook Pro generate the most revenue

-* Sales show noticeable variation over time, suggesting possible seasonal trends.
+- Sales show variation across months, indicating potential seasonal effects
-* Some product categories consistently perform better than others.
-* Certain regions contribute more to total sales, indicating stronger market presence.
-* There are periods with lower sales that could be improved with better strategies.
+- A small number of products contribute to the majority of total revenue

 ---

 ## 💡 Business Recommendations

-* Focus more on high-performing product categories
-* Increase marketing efforts during peak sales periods
+- Focus marketing efforts on top-performing countries
+- Optimize inventory for high-revenue products
+- Investigate seasonal trends for better sales planning
-* Improve strategies in low-performing regions
+- Improve performance in low-revenue regions
-* Monitor sales trends to make better data-driven decisions

 ---

-## ✅ Conclusion
+## 📊 Outputs

-This project demonstrates basic data analysis techniques and highlights how data can be used to understand business performance.
-It also serves as a foundation for more advanced data science projects.
+The project generates:
+- Cleaned dataset (`clean_data.xlsx`)
+- Sales report (`sales_report.xlsx`)
+- Visual dashboard (`dashboard.png`)

 ---

 ## ▶️ How to Run
 1. Clone the repository
+2. Install dependencies:
-2. Install required libraries: pip install pandas numpy matplotlib
+   pip install pandas matplotlib
-3. Run the notebook or Python script
+3. Run the scripts in order:
+   - create_excel_file.py
+   - analysis.py
+   - sales_report.py

+---

+## ✅ Conclusion
+This project demonstrates an end-to-end data analysis workflow, from data generation to insight extraction and reporting.
+It serves as a foundation for more advanced data science and machine learning projects.